KayesAshfaQ/getx_ultimate_template/README.md

 - **config**: will contain app config such as themes, localization services
 - **utils**: for our helper classes

+## Flavor Configuration

+This project uses flavors to manage different environments.
+Learn more about flavors [here](flavor-set.md).

 ## Resources

 - To generate model class with hive type adapters: [Hive documentation](https://docs.hivedb.dev/#/custom-objects/generate_adapter)